-To establish this link, we need to show that modulating mitochondrial functioning and mitigating oxidative stress during embryonic and early neonatal prevents/alleviates some of the AS-related cellular and behavioral aberrations.
+To establish this link, we need to determine whether modulating mitochondrial functioning and mitigating oxidative stress during embryonic and early neonatal prevents/alleviates some of the observed AS-related cellular and behavioral abnormalities.

 Mitigation of oxidative stress with low-dose mitochondrial uncoupler.
 Oxidative stress mitigation can be achieved by using antioxidants that either directly or indirectly enhance excessive ROS scavenging.
-Athis approach35–38However, another option for reducing oxidative stress by modulating mitochondrial functioning is to induce mild mitochondrial membrane uncoupling using low-dose mitochondrial uncouplers that act as protonophores causing a mild leak of protons across the inner mitochondrial membrane, which reduces the membrane potential and preempts excessive ROS production from inception 39–42.
-Moreover, the use of low-dose mitochondrial uncouplers in treating AS is particularly supported by our discovery that AS NPCs exhibit enhanced mitochondrial membrane potential 26, which uncouplers are known to reduce 39–42.
+A few studies have reported the beneficial effects of using this approach in autism spectrum disorders (ASD) and neurodevelopmental disorders 35–38.
+However, another approach to reducing oxidative stress by modulating mitochondrial function is to induce mild mitochondrial membrane uncoupling using low-dose mitochondrial uncouplers that act as protonophores and cause a mild leak of protons across the inner mitochondrial membrane, which reduces the membrane potential and preempts excessive ROS production from inception 39–42.
+The use of low-dose mitochondrial uncouplers for the treatment of AS is notably supported by our discovery that AS NPCs exhibit enhanced mitochondrial membrane potential 26, which uncouplers are known to reduce 39–42.

-Choice for low-dose of 2,4-dinitrophenol (DNP).
-39–41,43–45, yet, it effectively reduces oxidative stress 46–48.
-Due to DNP’s,DNP prodrugs arein the pharma industry as a treatment metabolic, autoimmune and neurodegenerative disorders 46,49–55.DNP’sDNP was also shown to induce uncoupling by activating uncoupling proteins (UCPs) 56–58.
+Selection of low-dose 2,4-dinitrophenol (DNP) as an uncoupling agent.
+Among mitochondrial uncouplers, low-dose 2,4-dinitrophenol (DNP) has demonstrated efficacy and safety without toxicity 39–41,43–45, effectively reducing oxidative stress 46–48.
+Given the promising therapeutic potential of DNP, DNP prodrugs are currently being explored in the pharmaceutical industry as a treatment for metabolic, autoimmune, and neurodegenerative disorders 46,49–55.
+In addition to its uncoupling activity as a protonophore, DNP has also been shown to induce uncoupling by activating uncoupling proteins (UCPs) 56–58.

-Sex-dependent consideration.
-UBE3A affects steroid sex-hormone receptor activity 59–64 and previous studies by us and others found sex-dependent differences in AS phenotypes 65,66.
-Furthermore, DNP itself differentially affects males and females 47.
-Hence, we will consider sex-dependent differences in our study for all aims.
+Sex-dependent considerations.
+UBE3A affects steroid sex hormone receptor activity 59–64 and previous studies by our group and others have revealed sex-dependent differences in AS phenotypes 65,66.
+Furthermore, DNP itself has been shown to differentially affect males and females 47.
+Hence, we will consider sex-dependent differences for all aims in our study.